vehicle-lang/tutorial/tutorial.md

 Vehicle programs can be compiled to an unusually broad set of backends,
 including:

- a) regularisaton functions for Tensorflow which can be used to guide both specification-directed training and gradient-based counter-example search.
+ a) loss functions for Tensorflow which can be used to guide both specification-directed training and gradient-based counter-example search.